 The goal of this site is to serve as a repository for all of my research, training, and publications.
-The goal of all that content is to help others further their careers and better security the data and networks they are responsible for protecting.
+The goal of that content is to help others further their careers and better secure the data and computer networks they are responsible for protecting.

-Coming from rural western Kentucky there wasn’t a lot of opportunity related to technology when I was younger.
-I’m the proud son of a sewing machine operator and a trucker and I come from a family where very few graduated high school, and college was unheard of.
-We were dirt poor, but I was fortunate enough to have strong christian parents that cared about me, along with a few teachers who wanted me to be successful.
-Because of that, I’m passionate about education and my faith.
-Without a lot of both I might have been a drop out, ended up struggling to make ends meet, and living paycheck to paycheck as well.
+There weren’t a lot of opportunities related to technology when I was coming of age in west Kentucky.
+I’m the proud son of a sewing machine operator and a trucker and I came from a family where very few graduated high school, and college was unheard of.
+We were dirt poor, but I was fortunate enough to have a few teachers who were positive influences and wanted me to be successful.
+Because of that, I’m passionate about education and public schools.

 Because I come from a background of limited means, I try to do what I can to humbly inspire others who might find themselves in a similar situation.
-This is why I write about my experiences, share my story, and share my faith with those who will listen.
+This is why I write about my experiences and share my story with those who will listen.

-Personally, I enjoy watching Kentucky basketball and perfecting my craft as a BBQ Pit Master (which some might say is my true passion).
+Personally, I enjoy watching Kentucky basketball, woodworking, cooking, and perfecting my craft as a BBQ pit master.
 I also love to read and enjoy learning about the history of the southern United States.
-I also try to fish when I can.